ShubhPatil95/ShubhPatil95/README.md

 <body>
   <h1>Hi there! 👋 I'm Shubham Patil, a Machine Learning Engineer 🤖</h1>
   <p>Welcome to my GitHub profile!
 I'm passionate about all things machine learning and AI, constantly exploring the frontiers of technology and data-driven solutions.</p>
-  <p>Here, you'll find a collection of projects, code samples, and resources that showcase my journey as a machine learning engineer.
-I'm passionate about leveraging the power of data and cutting-edge algorithms to solve real-world problems.</p>
+  <p>Here, you'll find a collection of projects, code samples, and resources that showcase my journey as a machine learning engineer.</p>
   <h2>🛠️ Popular Repositories</h2>
   <ol>
     <li>DVC:  <a href="https://github.com/stars/ShubhPatil95/lists/dvc-tutorial">DVC Tutorial</a> </li>